Teachers offer free online tutoring

-LEARN tutoring has grown exponentially since last year.
+LEARN tutoring has grown exponentially in the past two years.
 Toteda says that from January to June 2020, sessions more than doubled at the elementary level, and tripled at the high school level.
-Pre-pandemic, LEARN employed 60 tutors and, as of publication, were up to 115.
+The 2020-2021 year ended with over 130 tutors delivering over 27,600 tutoring appointments — an increase of 108 per cent from the previous school year.
 They continue to recruit teachers to be able to offer the free service to more students.

 Other educational resources available

-To sign up for tutoring sessions, students need a computer, earphones or speakers, and internet access.
+To sign up for tutoring sessions, students will need a computer, earphones or speakers, and internet access.